techidaily/site-ios-pokemon-go/source/_posts/catchemall-celebrate-national-pokemon-day-with-virtual-location-on-apple-iphone-6s-plus-drfone-by-drfone-virtual-ios.md

 So, are you ready to step into the new worlds and explore the unknown with Pokémon Go?
 The world awaits you, trainer – Go catch ’em all!

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0Kr7Dpw0HuM?si=05wWDXdPgmC-oBBE&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Is it safe to use Dr.Fone - Virtual Location in Pokémon GO?

 When it comes to safe location spoofing apps, Dr.Fone by Wondershare is at the top of the list.
 With this powerful app, you do not need to worry about losing your Pokémon Go account.
 It is because Dr.Fone - Virtual Location ensures that your location spoofing is as realistic as possible!